 Professional settings: In professional settings (businesses or large organizations), reduced bandwidth has significantly graver consequences.
 Disruptions lead to idleness on the part of employees and customers and a corresponding loss of sales.
 Administrators must promptly expose and eliminate bandwidth hogs.

-- In this instance, our PRTG bandwidth monitoring tool will help you to monitor bandwidth, detect and measure heavy bandwidth overloads, quickly recognize potential disruptions - and get down to the root of the problem.
+- In this instance, our PRTG bandwidth monitoring tool will help you to monitor, detect, and measure heavy overloads, quickly recognize potential disruptions - and get down to the root of the problem.

 3 situations where PRTG comes in handy